-Running from Saturday 15th May 2021 – Sunday 1st May 2022, In Paint We Trust will see new artwork in certain spaces across the city.
+Running from Saturday 15th May 2021 – to Sunday 1st May 2022, In Paint, We Trust will see new artwork in certain spaces across the city.

 Artists will be given opportunities to animate along pathways and walls, giving you plenty of chances to explore.